 One watch out – if you have not hired a 4 WD check in with your hotel on where you are going to make sure that your car will be ok.
 Quite a few roads are 4WD only and they show up quickly!

-Iceland Travel Tips: Don’t Buy a SIM card
+2. Iceland Travel Guide: Don’t Buy a SIM card

 There is no need to buy a SIM card for Iceland.
 Indeed my UK provider Vodafone covered me under my normal UK plan.
 However, in addition to that, there is wifi virtually everywhere in Iceland and it is almost always free!
 This is from the hotels to the major tourist attractions.